15 min read

 Not receiving leads / leads not syncing

-• Your Facebook access token may have expired — reconnect your account in your integration tool
+• Your Facebook access token may have expired.
+Reconnect your account in your integration tool.
+(LeadSync alerts you when a reconnect is needed.)

-• Use Facebook’s Lead Ads Testing Tool to send a test lead and verify your connection
+• Use Meta’s lead ads testing tool to send a test lead and verify your connection

 Low lead quality / junk submissions

-• Consider using Meta’s Conversion Leads optimization, which trains the algorithm on leads that actually convert
+• Consider Meta’s Conversion Leads optimization (covered above) to train the algorithm on leads that actually convert

 Ad rejected or form won’t publish